 Instead of doing as advised and taking responsibility for the ongoing issues with my eyes, I blamed the warm weather.

-In the end, although vision issues are serious enough to make you take responsibility, my eyes and MS do not define me.
+In the end, I had to admit that vision issues are serious enough to make you take responsibility but my eyes and MS do not define me.
 Likewise, my neurologist doesn’t have to determine what happens to my future.
 In English: I am where I am in life because of my decisions, not because of my circumstances.

-Stripped bare, while there is no known cause yet for MS, assigning blame for its symptoms was refusing to see where my responsibility began, and where it ends.
+Stripped bare, while there is no known cause yet for MS, assigning blame for its symptoms is refusing to see where my responsibility begins, and where it ends.

 Or, as William Ernest Henley wrote in his famous poem ‘Invictus’: “I am the master of my fate, I am the captain of my soul.”